danrbueno/sf_fire_incidents/README.md

     - Load the transformed data in a AWS S3 bucket in parquet files

 # Setup AWS environment
-1) AWS S3
+## AWS S3
 - Go to AWS Console -> S3
 - Click "Create Bucket"
 - Choose a unique name, for this project the name chosen was 'sf-fire-incidents-datalake'
     - You have to choose another name, because it's unique

-2) IAM Role (needed for Glue to save parquets in S3 and logs in CloudWatch):
+## IAM Role
-This role grants Glue permissions to read/write to S3 and run ETL scripts.
+This role grants Glue permissions to read/write files in S3, run ETL scripts and save logs in AWS CloudWatch.
 - Go to AWS IAM -> Roles -> Create Role
 - Choose AWS Glue as the trusted entity
 - Attach permissions policy defined at <code>\config\sf-fire-incidents-policy.json</code>

-3) Glue Jobs:
+## Glue Jobs
 The job that process the ETL.
 Import the job script and JSON, by following the steps below:
 - Go to AWS Glue -> ETL Jobs -> Create job -> Script editor
 - Choose 'Spark' in 'Engine' field